Telecommunications link

 In a telecommunications network, a link is a communication channel that connects two or more devices for the purpose of data transmission.
 The link may be a dedicated physical link or a virtual circuit that uses one or more physical links or shares a physical link with other telecommunications links.

-A telecommunications link is generally based on one of several types of information transmission paths such as those provided by communication satellites, terrestrial radio communications infrastructure and computer networks to connect two or more points.
+A telecommunications link is generally based on one of several types of information transmission paths such as those provided by communication satellites, terrestrial radio communications infrastructure (a radio link) and computer networks to connect two or more points.

 The term link is widely used in computer networking to refer to the communications facilities that connect nodes of a network.